 Vacant properties and sites have a negative effect on the character of any area.
 To restore the vitality of High Street it is important that vacant premises including listed buildings and shop units are returned to use.
 Similarly, the closure of the original entrance to Dumbarton Central Station and vacancy of the spaces associated with it is a negative feature of the northern end of Church Street.

-The Buildings at Risk Register identifies three buildings on High Street, all of which are important to the character and appearance of the Conservation Area.
+The Buildings at Risk Register identifies three buildings on High Street, all of Conservation Area is a key recommendation of this appraisal. which are important to the character and appearance of the Conservation Area.

 Connectivity